react-native-hero/font-icon/README.md

 7. Here comes the **core** step, ios needs the `fontFamily`, but android just needs the font file name.

-8. If the font file name is not the `fontFamily`, You should to change the file name to the `fontFamily`.
+8. If the font file name is not the `fontFamily`, you should to change the file name to the `fontFamily`, then run `react-native-asset` again.

-13. Run `react-native-asset` again.

 14. If you just need a new font, that's all.